vincentkfu/fio/HOWTO.rst

 	this option is given, fio will just get a new random offset without looking at past I/O history.
 This means that some blocks may not be read or written, and that some blocks may be read/written more than once.
+If this option is used with :option:`verify` then the random seed value within the special header at the beginning of each block will not be verified.
 If this option is used with :option:`verify` and multiple blocksizes (via :option:`bsrange`), only intact blocks are verified, i.e., partially-overwritten blocks are ignored.
 With an async I/O engine and an I/O depth > 1, it is possible for the same block to be overwritten, which can cause verification errors.
 Either do not use norandommap in this case, or also use the lfsr random generator.

 .. option:: softrandommap=bool